 - Don’t nap too late in the day – I tend to rest my head shortly after I’ve eaten lunch and fall into a carb slump.
 Experts agree that around the middle of the day is ideal, so don’t leave it too late or it might impact your sleep later on.

-- Make sure you’re calm and not distracted – Headspace has a lovely 3-minute calming meditation that’s ideal to wind down before a power nap.
+- Make sure you’re calm and not distracted – A quick meditation or breath work is ideal to wind down before a power nap.
+You’ll find plenty of these on the Anti-Burnout app!
 Once you’re in the right mood, make sure all distractions are turned off.
 That includes phone notifications!

 - Set an alarm – Always, always set an alarm before you put your head down for a nap.
 I always set mine for 20 minutes just before closing my eyes.
 This is the perfect amount of time for me, but you may want to play around with your own sleep cycle.